 What Can Make A Dog Too Hot?

-A temperature consistently over 102.8 degrees Fahrenheit is cause for concern in dogs.
+A temperature consistently over 102.8˚ F is cause for concern in dogs.
 Signs of fever include reluctance to move, increased frequency of breathing, depression, anorexia, and lethargy or listlessness.

 Hyperthermia is simply an increase in body temperature.
 This may be due to outside temperatures, excitement, exercise or other causes and is not a true fever.

 If you are unsure whether your dog actually has a fever, rest her for 20 minutes, then check the rectal temperature again.
-If your dog is acting normal other than panting and having an increased temperature, chances are it is hyperthermia and not a true fever.
+If your dog is acting normal other than panting and having an increased temperature, chances are it is hyperthermia rather than a true fever.

 Why Does My Dog Have an Increased Temperature?

-If your dog seems to be overheated or is not acting normal contact your veterinarian immediately.
-Heat stroke is possible in dogs, and can be lethal.
-Organ failure, brain swelling, blood clotting disorders or death may occur with heat stroke.
-In a very hot dog, applying cool water to the groin, armpits and front of the neck will cool her.
-Provide water to drink and contact your veterinarian.
-Your veterinarian may give IV fluids and hospitalize for additional treatments and monitoring.
+If your dog seems to be overheated or is not acting normal, contact your veterinarian immediately.
+Heat stroke is possible in dogs and can be lethal.
+Organ failure, brain swelling, blood clotting disorders, or death may occur with heat stroke.
+For a very hot dog, applying cool water to the groin, armpits, and the front of the neck will cool her down.
+Provide fresh water to drink, and contact your veterinarian.
+Your veterinarian may give IV fluids and hospitalize your dog for additional treatments and monitoring.